3 Mechanical Weathering Processes that Break Down Rocks

 3. Biological weathering and terrain abrasion

-There are several ways how biological activity can exert mechanical weathering.
+There are several ways in which biological activity can exert mechanical weathering.
 Although they can exhibit chemical weathering, they can be mechanical in nature too.

 For example, trees anchor their roots into the ground for stability.
 The main purpose is to absorb water.
-But at the same time, these roots alter the soil and puts pressure on rocks.
+But at the same time, these roots alter the soil and put pressure on rocks.

 It’s not only plants that cause biological weathering, but burrowing animals can disturb soils and rocks.
 They can expose and pry away at rocks to the surface physically altering the environment.

-Lastly, in steep areas, abrasion, landslides, and falling rock are another form of mechanical weathering.
+Lastly, in steep areas, abrasion, landslides, and falling rock are other forms of mechanical weathering.
 Because of the existing landscape, instabilities in terrain can pick away at rocks.

 Where does mechanical weathering occur?

-Rates of mechanical weathering varies geographically.
-For example, deserts and tundra climates tend to experience more mechanical weathering then drier areas.
+Rates of mechanical weathering vary geographically.
+For example, deserts and tundra climates tend to experience more mechanical weathering than drier areas.
 Weathering is also affected by:

 - Temperature